chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     Ifih a dah I fi

-The order of the Characters in the Inverse of an imperfect palindrome is preserved, but in order to reconstitute its uninverted form, the characters must be re-sorted.
+The order of the Characters in the Inverse of an imperfect palindrome is preserved, but in order to reconstitute its uninverted form, the Delimter Characters must be re-sorted.
 It appears, then, that Delimiters play a central role in organizing the palindromic structure.
 In order to fully elucidate the structure of palindromes, it will be necessary to introduce into the discourse a method of referring to a Sentence's Delimiter count.

 Delimiter Count Function
 ^^^^^^^^^^^^^^^^^^^^^^^^